ciresdem/cudem/docs/uncertainty.md

 # DEM and Uncertainty

 While generating a DEM from independent scattered data sources we optionally calculate the uncertainty for each cell of the resulting DEM.
 An auxiliary Uncertainty Raster can be generated along with a DEM by using the `--uncertainty` switch in the [waffles](/docs/waffles.md) command.
-The waffles module 'uncertainty' can also be used to only generate an uncertainty raster without generating a DEM.
+Additionally, the waffles module 'uncertainty' can be used to only generate an uncertainty raster without generating a DEM.

 ## Types of uncertainty: